youssefdahmou/Data-Internship-Home-Assignment/README.md

 #### Load job

-Read the transformed data from `staging/transformed`, and save it a sqlite database.
+Read the transformed data from `staging/transformed`, and save it to the sqlite database.

 ### 3. Unit Testing